Reading Time: 4 minutes

 The old allure of immigrating to America may be less appealing in the harsh light of reality: U.S. immigration policy is ever-changing, as seen over the last few years.
 Those same candidates might prefer to work from their home countries where they are secure with their families and not subject to the whiplash of immigration policy.

-This executive order is strategy-altering for the organization that may have depended on skilled international workers to advance the company’s vision and spur on growth.
+This executive order is strategy-altering for the organization that may have depended on a skilled international support workforce to advance the company’s vision and spur on growth.
 How will you compete at the same level on a global scale, when your talent pool was just significantly downsized?

 It may feel like the doors are closing, but we see the doors just beginning to open to a new future of access to the global talent pool.
 Here’s why:

-Recent events have caused companies to embrace remote work as more than a trend.
-After at least one business quarter building their digital workplace culture, companies now realize it is less and less important where workers sit.
+Recent events have caused companies to embrace remote work as more than just a trend.
+After at least one business quarter building their digital workplace culture, companies now realize it is less and less important where workers are physically sitting.
 It is more important that they acquire the best talent – people who will perform and make an impact regardless of location.
-Bonus: companies save on workplace costs and decrease employer liability for remote employees.
+An added bonus for companies is that they save on workplace costs and decrease employer liability for remote employees.
 Beyond that, employees are often happier to work from home.

 High-performing companies in competitive markets are always looking for ways to excel against their rivals, and what better way to gain an edge than by stacking a team with the best talent they can find, anywhere they can find it?
 One of the reasons Globalization Partners’ Employer of Record model exists is because all companies should have the opportunity to hire great talent anywhere they find it – it doesn’t have to begin and end with the visa lottery.